netdata/netdata/claim/README.md

 ### Claim an Agent running in Docker

+The claiming process works with Agents running inside of Docker containers.
+You can use `docker exec` to run the claiming script on containers already running, or append the claiming script to `docker run` to create a new container and immediately claim it.

+#### Running Agent containers

-You can execute the claiming script on a running agent by appending the script offered by Cloud to a `docker exec ...`
+Claim a _running Agent container_ by appending the script offered by Cloud to a `docker exec ...` command:
-command:

 ```bash
 docker exec -it netdata-claim.sh -token=TOKEN -rooms=ROOM1,ROOM2 -url=https://app.netdata.cloud